Lower Derwent Weather

 Lower Derwent Forecast

 Thursday Partly cloudy.
-Slight (30%) chance of a shower in the south in the early morning.
-Near zero chance of rain elsewhere.
-Winds NW 25 to 35 km/h turning W 20 to 30 km/h early in the morning.
-High.
+Slight (30%) chance of a shower in the far south in the morning.
+Near zero chance of showers elsewhere.
+Winds W/SW 15 to 20 km/h shifting E/SE 20 to 30 km/h in the afternoon.

 Lower Derwent Weather Forecasts